 Optimal Target for Deep Brain Stimulation for Depression

-The strongest evidence exists for Broadman Area 25 in the subcallosal cingulate gyrus (SCG) as target for deep brain stimulation in treatment resistant depression.
+According to this neurosurgeon, the strongest evidence exists for Broadman Area 25 in the subcallosal cingulate gyrus (SCG) as target for deep brain stimulation in treatment resistant depression..
 This area in the brain is depicted in the figure above and is from the most important publication about DBS and depression in Neuron march 2005 by Helen Mayberg.
 Functional neuroimaging as well as antidepressant treatment effects suggest that this area plays an important role in modulating negative mood states.
 A decrease in activity is reported with clinical response to antidepressants and electroconvulsive therapy (ECT).

 But depression is not a disease of a single brain region nor neurotransmitter system.
 It is now generally viewed as a systems-level disorder affecting integrated pathways linking select cortical, subcortical, and limbic brain regions with their related neurotransmitter systems.